 - Drop spoonfuls of dough on top of prepared cherries

 - Bake at 375 degrees for 30 minutes

 Can I use frozen cherries?

-Yes, you frozen cherries in this cobbler.
-To use frozen, add cherries to a bowl and allow cherries to thaw.
+Yes, you can use frozen cherries in this cobbler.
+Add frozen cherries to a bowl and allow cherries to thaw.
 Do not discard any of the juices.
 Follow directions for making with fresh cherries.

 Another great cobbler recipe is this peach cobbler.

 If you make this recipe, I’d love to hear about it!
 Leave a comment below and snap a picture and tag me on Instagram @beyondthechickencoop